Why Functional & Wellness Sciences Institute?

 Functional medicine treats people, not diseases.
-Even if various people have been given the same diagnosis, the biology of each person is unique like fingerprints.
+Even if various people have been given the same diagnosis, the biology of each person is unique like their fingerprints.
 Their condition represents a different disease state that will respond differently to various therapies.
 The point is to explore all angles until achieving a favorable result in a particular individual.

-Functional medicine is decidedly different from the generality of “alternative medicine” or other labels that are vague and provide unclear concepts about health care.
+Functional medicine is decidedly different from the generality of “alternative medicine” or other labels that are vague and provide unclear concepts about Integrative health care.

 Conventional medicine engrossed in linear thought, teaching, research, and practice is lagging behind this scientific evolution.
-The profit goals of the “health industry” often helps overlook these scientific developments.
+The profit goals of the “health industry” often help overlook these scientific developments.
 These and many more reasons account for why insurance companies do not yet reimburse for this type of comprehensive and personalized care.

-Please be aware that according to HMO guidelines, the medical visit must be accomplished in less then 10 minutes.
+Most people are aware that according to HMO guidelines, the medical visit must be accomplished in less then 10 minutes.

 Please do not mistake what the HMOs pass for “standard care” with the achievements of Medicine.

-Today, part of the public is awakening, learning, and demanding that we no longer wait for chronic diseases to “happen” into our lives, and then attempt to undo them.
+Today the public is awakening, learning, and demanding that we no longer wait for chronic diseases to “happen” into our lives, and then attempt to undo them.
 Personalized preventive health care creates an environment where disease states have less of a chance of taking hold, and/or allows disease states to be reversed before they create significant permanent structural damage in our bodies.